OWRC/database-manual/a02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_01_Data_Tables.md

 numbers with this database, any added alias of this type should prepend a *B* character to the LOC_ID (the PDF extension is assumed).

+If the name used is entirely numeric (and a whole number), it is converted and used to populate LOC_NAME_ALIAS_ID.

 #### D_LOC_AREA

 This table allows any particular location to be associated with a variety of